Universite-Gustave-Eiffel/I-Simpa/Docs/Building.md

 If you get any error / unsuccess compilation, first clean all the solution.

 After, remove from your X:\Users\U\AppData\Local\Temp I-Simpa folder, where X: is your hard disk letter, and U your name user.
+NB: AppData is an hidden directory, change display configuration on your windows explorer to see it.

 Try to rebuild all the solution.